 Pleasant Valley Farm included a frame farmhouse, which had been built in two sections during the last half of the 1700s and the first half of the 1800s.
 The house contained an entrance hall, with two rooms on the left and two rooms on the right on the ground floor and four bedrooms upstairs.
 What it did not contain, however, was plumbing or electricity.
 Ladew renovated the old and added on the new.
 With the help of architect James W. O’Connor and interior decorators Billy Baldwin, Jean Levy and Ruby Ross Wood, he converted the rustic farmhouse into a comfortable and luxurious country home.
 It is important to note here that although his design team was internationally renowned, the house was essentially the creation of Ladew himself.

 Ladew traveled extensively and whatever made an impression on him, he remembered.
 He was also quite fond of searching for "treasure” in antique and second hand stores.
-On one of his travels he purchased a Chippendale partners’ desk, which is so named because it seats two.
+On one of his travels he purchased a Chippendale partners’ desk, which is so named because it seats four.
 When he took delivery of the desk, he discovered it was too large for either his office or drawing room.
 Upon hearing of his dilemma, a friend said “Why not build a room around it?”
 And so he did.
 The Oval Library is considered by many to be their favorite room in the house.
 It contains over 2,500 books and visitors are always delighted when the secret door is revealed.
 Helen Comstock included the library in her book One Hundred Most Beautiful Rooms in America.